pankajkarman/MieAI-Fortran/readme.md

 - [FKB](./FKB): This directory contains source codes for Fortran-Keras bridge

-- [utils](./utils): This directory contains preprocessors and other utlity codes for ICON-MieAI

 - [model](./model): This directory contains various trained MieAI models

 - [data](./data): THis directory contains data to be fed to MieAI